Remembering Dorothy Allison

 by Mab Segrest

 Even though my friend Dorothy had shared with me that she was dying, it was from condolences on Facebook that I learned that she had passed.
-Word goes out into the lesbian and queer cosmos as remembrances and pictures begin to accumulate in the obituaries section in The New York Times.
-This death at this election leaves that hole in the universe that Dorothyâs so particular voice, from crackling fury to tender, and back again like lightning, also inhabits.
+Word goes out into the lesbian and queer cosmos as remembrances and pictures begin to accumulate in the obituaries section in The New York (and various other) Times.

 Many of us who knew her from formative relationships decades old are weirdly assimilating this news via “social” media into our own universes.
 For our generation, perhaps, it became hard not to drift, as our lives took particular shapes from that galvanizing moment that Jan Clausen named “A Revolution of Poets.”
 Or perhaps it was somewhere between âA revolution of lovers cannot failâ and âA revolution of ex-lovers cannot failâ?

 I thought I would share some of my recent texts with Dorothy in which she worked to prepare me for her death.
 I do not think she would mind me sharing some of them here with you.
-I will probably not go down other rabbit holes with Dorothy, which we Southerners are prone to do.
-I am reserving that right until later.

 Remembering Dorothy, First Take

-I last saw my friend Dorothy Allison on a short visit before she received the Thomas Wolf Prize from the University of North Carolina (UNC), in Chapel Hill, and delivered its lecture in 2019.
-It was no small feat for her to pierce the veil of Southern literati, many of whom were still couched in the ânew criticism,â for which her style, voice, and brilliance were antithetical (in the Hegelian sense of “struggle [politely] to the death”).
-George Garrettâs glowing review in the New York Times of her breakthrough novel Bastard Out of Carolina was a big boost.
+I last saw my friend Dorothy Allison on a short visit before she received the Thomas Wolfe Prize from the University of North Carolina (UNC), in Chapel Hill, where she delivered its lecture in 2019.
+It was no small feat for her to pierce the veil of Southern literati, many of whom were still couched in the ânew criticism,â for which her style, voice, and brilliance, and outfit were antithetical (in the Hegelian sense of “struggle [politely] to the death”).

 Remembering the lecture that evening, I am reminded that Dorothy was always a working-class writer who did not have the security of an academic position that even for many newcomer women, people of color, and queers was very recent and hardly stable.
 But Dorothy made her living in part by shorter-term college gigs and by speaking before such academic audiences as the one at UNC, where the crowds also had rows of her ardent and grateful queer fanbase from campus and off.
-And she knew how to be performatively Southern, working class, and queer even as she delivered her puncturing observations with a string of chuckles.

-I last heard from Dorothy in a thread of texts reproduced in part below, and in a phone call.
-Over the years we had been sure to see each other if I was in San Francisco, or if she was at a university more or less near me on a gig.
 But this contact was intermittent because I did not hear of her partner Alix Laymanâs death from brain cancer until a year after it had happened.
 Horrified, I reached out by phone, and she answered immediately, grief-stricken and furious at her loss and at Alixâs suffering.
 I listened for a long time.
 We were grateful to hear each other’s voices.
 Above all, we appreciated each another’s sense of humor and sentence style.
 I pinned our subsequent texts to my message page.
 I wanted to keep her writing, at least writing texts.

-Over these usually very funny, at other times very sober conversations, Dorothy had worried for the young authors she has mentored and birthed into this âmaelstromâ of a country.
-I said that I figured she had made them stronger to meet the times.
-She apologized to me for leaving me so much to do, and I accepted her apology.
-We shared about children and my grandchild; worries and joys; her dog Koda; and the raging climate-induced fire on the other side of the river that (thank God) never jumped the river to her house.
-She shared how much she cherished the community of women, many of them also widows, that she had in Guerneville, north of San Francisco.
+In this regard, she apologized to me for leaving me so much to do, and I accepted her apology.
+We shared about children and my grandchild; worries and joys; her dog Koda; and the raging climate-induced fire on the other side of the river that (thank God) never jumped its banks to her house.

 Then came this one text.